openwisp/openwisp-utils/README.rst

 Adding a custom link
 ~~~~~~~~~~~~~~~~~~~~~

-To add a link which contains a custom URL the following syntax can be used.
+To add a link that contains a custom URL the following syntax can be used.

 **Syntax:**